-What started as a simple Welcome sign for visitors entering the Sugar Grove area has grown into a six-acre sculpture park.
-The Flight of the Hawk Park is situated just off State Route 33 and features life-size metal sculptures of Ohio’s native wildlife.
-Visitors to Flight of the Hawk are met by a turkey vulture, wild turkeys, white-tailed deer and the expansive 2,500-pound red-tailed hawk perched on its nest 42 feet above the ground.
-The hawk features a 14-foot wingspan and is composed of 3,000 torch-cut pieces that were carefully shaped and welded into place by local artist Ric Leichliter, who has constructed all the sculptures in the park to date.
-Individuals, groups and corporations interested in commissioning additional wildlife sculptures may contact the Historical Parks office at (740) 681-7249.
+What started as a simple welcome sign for visitors entering the Sugar Grove area has grown into a six-acre sculpture park.
+Flight of the Hawk Park is situated just off State Route 33 and features life-size metal sculptures of Ohio’s native wildlife.
+Visitors are met by a turkey vulture, wild turkeys, white-tailed deer, and the expansive 2,500-pound red-tailed hawk alighting on its nest 42 feet above the ground.
+The hawk has a 14-foot wingspan and is composed of 3,000 torch-cut pieces that were carefully shaped and welded into place by local artist Ric Leichliter, who has constructed all the sculptures in the park to date.

 Directions and Map